aqerd/CVbuilder/README.md

 GROQCLOUD_API_KEY=token
 MAIL_PASSWORD=password
 ```
+> [!TIP]
-To get your GroqCloud API key, visit the [documentation](https://console.groq.com/docs/overview).
+> To get your GroqCloud API key, visit the [documentation](https://console.groq.com/docs/overview).
-Note that you might encounter a connection error if you're running this in Russia.
-You can collect your email password by creating a new email on any service and retrieving it from the settings.
+> You can collect your email password by creating a new email on any service and retrieving it from the settings.

-Make sure you have Flask, Python 3.10 (at least), and the [necessary libraries](https://github.com/aqerd/CVbuilder/blob/main/requirements.txt) installed on your machine.
+> [!NOTE]
+> For GroqCloud API you might encounter a connection error if you're running this in Russia.

 ## 🔨 Powered by
 - Python 3.10